VISIT OUR ART STORE ▶

 Why Gum Arabic Is Perfect for Abstract and Realistic Artists

 Even just a little added Gum Arabic makes lifting easier.
 No need for masking fluid.
-And it gives you soft, natural-looking highlights!
+And it gives soft, natural-looking highlights!

 Why use Gum Arabic for abstract work